tusharxoxoxo/fedimint/docs/architecture.md

 Fedimint is a general framework for building federated financial applications.

 The current implementation allows users to make private and low-cost payments through a federated blinded mint that issues [e-cash](https://en.wikipedia.org/wiki/Ecash).
-All e-cash is backed by bitcoin with deposits and withdrawals that can occur on-chain or via Lightning.
+All e-cash is backed by Bitcoin, with deposits and withdrawals that can occur on-chain or via Lightning.

 ## Crate organization
 The [Fedimint federation](#Federation-Nodes) consists of nodes that are primarily built from the following crates: